 While there are tons of coding bootcamps, only a handful are backed by the reputations of top universities.
-In this guide, we provide a state-by-state list of university-based coding bootcamps in the US, along with links to more in-depth reviews of each.
+In this guide, we provide a complete list of Trilogy-backed college coding bootcamps in the US, along with links to more in-depth reviews of each.

 The University of Arizona offers full- and part-time coding bootcamps for full stack web development.
-This university coding program has already received an enormous amount of positive reviews.
-Students love the program, and it adds to the growing list of coding bootcamps in Arizona.
+This university coding program has received an enormous amount of positive reviews.

 The University of California Berkeley hosts one of the most comprehensive university coding bootcamps around.
 Berkeley offers part-time and full-time coding courses.
 The courses specialize in web development, data analytics, UX/UI (user experience and interface design), and digital marketing.